 You have no idea how much food matters in a child’s life, until you have a child who can’t eat anything.

-For those of you who know me personally or have visited this site in the past, you likely know that my older son lives with multiple food allergies and a food allergy related disease called Eosinophilic Esophagitis (EE).
+For those of you who know me personally or have been here in the past, you likely know that my older son lives with multiple food allergies and a food allergy related disease called Eosinophilic Esophagitis (EE).
 And if you did not know, there you have it.
 It is hard to escape, following me into what feels like every single conversation I have had in the past ten years.

 When he was first diagnosed as a baby we started on a whole new way of living.
-The story would take forever to tell.
-He had very few foods that he could eat safely.
+Our entire story would take forever to tell.
+In a nutshell, he had very few foods that he could eat safely.
 He has had countless doctor appointments and tests, including 33 endoscopies in eight years.
 We brought our own food and emergency supplies everywhere, every single time we left the house.
-All teachers and caregivers knew what to do in the case of an emergency.
-My son had never eaten at a restaurant beyond one amazing trip to Disney and recently a not-so-great restaurant near our home that could accommodate our specialized order.
+All the teachers and caregivers knew what to do in the case of an emergency.
+My son had never eaten at a restaurant beyond one amazing trip to Disney.

 Most families have a favorite restaurant, can hit a drive-thru, get a treat at the bakery, enjoy an ice cream cone together, or order in a pizza on a busy day.
 Not our family.
 With so many allergies, there was just too much risk.